For the voluntary, skill and physical section, students spend at least one hour a week for either 3 or 6 months completing theses sections.

 - A wide range of martial arts

 Our practice expedition takes place in Coombe Bissett and our final expedition takes place in the beautiful Valley of Pewsey.
-Girls spend after school sessions training for the expeditions; learning how to use a compass, map read and navigate, set up a tent, first aid and cooking on a camping stove.
+Students spend after school sessions training for the expeditions; learning how to use a compass, map read and navigate, set up a tent, first aid and cooking on a camping stove.

-We have an excellent partnership with Salisbury Open Award Centre and many of our girls move on to complete the Gold Award (a number of them received their Gold Award at Buckingham Palace in May 2016!).
+We have an excellent partnership with Salisbury Open Award Centre and many of our students move on to complete the Gold Award (a number of them received their Gold Award at Buckingham Palace in May 2016!).

-Three years ago, St Edmund’s was asked to host a Royal visit and Award Ceremony and not only did our participants have the opportunity to chat to Prince Edward, but those who had developed their cookery skills as part of the Award also catered for the entire event.
+We were also honoured to host a Royal visit and Award Ceremony and not only did our participants have the opportunity to chat to Prince Edward, but those who had developed their cookery skills as part of the Award also catered for the entire event.